Ku-Tadao/fontys/SEM2/README.md

 Field | Description
 --- | ---
-Name | UC01: Create an account and login
-Summary | - A user can create an account on the platform by providing their information and choosing a secure password.<br>- The platform implements user authentication and authorization according to industry best practices to ensure the security of user data.
+Name | UC01: Comment on posts and reply to other comments Summary | - A user can comment on posts and reply to other comments.<br>- The platform supports threaded discussions and allows users to easily navigate between different levels of comments.
 Actors | User
 Assumptions | None
-Scenario | - The actor navigates to the platform’s homepage and clicks on the “Sign Up” button.<br>- The actor is redirected to a registration page where they are prompted to enter their personal information such as their name, email address, and date of birth.<br>- The actor chooses a unique username and a secure password that meets the platform’s password requirements.<br>- The actor clicks on the “Submit” button to create their account.<br>- The actor receives a confirmation email with a link to verify their email address.<br>- The actor clicks on the verification link to complete the registration process.<br>- The actor can now login securely using their username and password.
+Scenario | - The actor navigates to a post that they want to comment on.<br>- The actor clicks on the “Comment” button located below the post.<br>- The actor is redirected to a comment creation page where they can enter their comment text.<br>- The actor can format their comment using the platform’s text editor.<br>- The actor can preview their comment before publishing it by clicking on the “Preview” button.<br>- Once satisfied with their comment, the actor clicks on the “Submit” button to publish it.<br>- The actor can also reply to other comments by clicking on the “Reply” button located below each comment.<br>- The actor is redirected to a reply creation page where they can enter their reply text following the same steps as described above.
-Exceptions | - Not all required information has been entered.<br>- The entered password does not meet the security requirements.<br>- The chosen username is already taken.
+Exceptions | - The entered comment or reply text is invalid or does not meet subreddit rules.
-Result | A new account has been created and the user can login securely.
+Result | A new comment or reply has been created and is visible to other users.

 Field | Description
 --- | ---